azavea/geowave-geomesa-comparative-analysis/docs/report.md

 Under heavy dynamic query load against a GDELT store, GeoWave is better able to cope with high concurrent load producing stable and predictable performance.
 In our specific scenario it is able to process a 3.5x higher request volume than GeoMesa.
-We also found that GeoWave's return times increase roughly 1.5 times faster than GeoMesa as the size of the result set increases.
+We also found that GeoWave's return times increase roughly 1.5 times faster than GeoMesa's as the size of the result set increases.
-On the other hand, GeoMesa's return times increase roughly 8.5 times faster than GeoWave as the number of concurrent queries rises.
+On the other hand, GeoMesa's return times increase roughly 8.5 times faster than GeoWave's as the number of concurrent queries rises.
 Additionally during this testing we have witnessed two instances where GeoMesa clusters entered degraded performance mode, where query duration seems to increase permanently after a round of load testing.
 We have not attempted to diagnose this issue but its effects are illustrated in our results.